federicalaurino/MANworks_nano/drugdelivery_nano/README.md

 See ../transport/README.md by S. Brambilla

-The folder `src/` contains the **results contained in the PhD thesis 'Mixed-dimensional PDEs arising from model reduction for multiscale modeling of vascular transport'** by Laurino.
+The folder `src/` contains the **part of the results published in the PhD thesis 'Mixed-dimensional PDEs arising from model reduction for multiscale modeling of vascular transport'** by Laurino.
 In particular